ppurang/Hack.1/README-WIP.md

 ## General

 * Extreme Server – The server will be written in ``Play 2.2``
 * Serialization/deserialization format – ``Json``.
 Play json or Pickling might be used.
 * Storage/Persistence – This layer should be abstracted.
 First implementation should only depend on in-memory collections like Maps, Lists etc.
+* Collaboration will center around ``https://github.com/ppurang/extreme-play``.
+Collaborators/Teams should fork the repo and issue pull requests.
+* The server is deployed to heroku at ``http://extreme-play.herokuapp.com/``
+* Acceptance tests can be found at ``https://github.com/ppurang/extreme-play-test``

 ## Requirements